 The risk of developing a serious injury after a slip and fall or trip and fall accident also increases with age.
 This means that older workers are more likely to develop permanent disabilities as a result of such types of accidents.

 Because they’re so common and often occur so suddenly, many workplaces tend to ignore the hazards that often cause these accidents.
 For instance, a construction site usually has a lot of debris lying around which can cause some people to trip and fall on their faces.
 Even OSHA itself doesn’t have set rules and regulations that specifically deal with slips, trips, and falls.

 As mentioned, being able to tell the difference between a trip and fall and a slip and fall is important if you’re planning to pursue legal actions.

 In trip and fall accidents, you tend to fall facedown.
-While slip and fall accidents tend to send you careening backwards.
+While slip and fall accidents tend to send you falling backward.
 So if you’re claiming a hip injury because you tripped and fell, it doesn’t exactly add up.
 I mean, if you’re falling forward, you’ll likely hurt your face or arms more than your hips.
-That alone will throw doubt to your testimony of what exactly happened.
+That alone will throw doubt on your testimony of what exactly happened.

 Of course, if you’re hurting or unconscious after the fall, the details might become hazy.
-This is why you need to remember as much details as you can.
+This is why you need to remember as many details as you can.
 You can also gather testimonies from witnesses and medical records to prove your claim.
-The more information you have, the better you chances of winning your case.
+The more information you have, the better your chances of winning your case.